Bon Organics Aloe Vera Shampoo Review

 About the product:

-The shampoo comes in a transparent plastic bottle with a flip-top cap.
+The Bon Organics Aloe Vera shampoo comes in a transparent plastic bottle with a flip-top cap.
 The cap shuts tight and does not cause any leaks.
-The shampoo is a colourless liquid with slightly runny consistency and has a floral fragrance.
+The shampoo is a colourless liquid with a slightly runny consistency and has a floral fragrance.

 Safe surfactants invigorated with Organic Aloe Vera, Organic Essential oils of chamomile, Vitamin E, Blueberry.
 Natural conditioner.
 Contains No Harsh Chemicals, No alcohol, No animal products, no Paraben or sulfates.